MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/deployment/configure-infrascripts-onprem.md

 Each node type has a list of machines that belong to that node type.
 A machine is defined in the following way.
 It has the name which is the name of the machine in the domain.
 It has the ipAddress which is the static ip of the machine.
 It has a fault domain and an upgrade domain.

 A fault domain is a set of hardware components that shares a single point of failure.
-For example a hardware host can be considered a fault domain.
-But it could also be a set of hardware hosts that are connected to a single switch/router.
-In that scenario, the switch/router would be your single point of failure and anything connected to that switch/router is a single fault domain.
-In Standalone Service Fabric clusters they don't play that much of a role since you control the underlying infrastructure.
-However, in cloud it is an important concept.
-It is helpful to define it in Service Fabric to know how your VMs are distributed/spread out.
+For example, a hardware host can be considered a fault domain.
+But it could also be a set of hardware hosts that are connected to a single switch or router.
+In that scenario, the switch or router would be your single point of failure, and anything connected to that switch/router is a single fault domain.
+In Standalone Service Fabric clusters they don't play that much of a role because you control the underlying infrastructure.
+However, in the cloud it is an important concept.
+It is helpful to define it in Service Fabric to know how your VMs are distributed or spread out.
 Upgrade domains actually plays a role when there is a change to the cluster (if there is a cluster configuration change or a cluster code upgrade).
 In that case, the change will be applied to one upgrade domain at a time.
 As such, you don't want to set all of your AOS nodes in the same upgrade domain as then if there is a change in your cluster all of your AOS nodes will go down at the same time.

 Finally, it may also have the hasSSIS field which is used to indicate that SSIS is installed on that node.
 The hasSSIS field is used for 10.0.32 and later base deployments to help pinpoint where the data management framework service will be placed in case that a dedicated node type is not used.